Dr. Laura Haughey

 Alongside her work with Equal Voices Arts, Laura was also director and dramaturg on the multi-award winning production Sorry For Your Loss, where she teamed up with writer and performer Cian Parker, which has toured prolifically across Aotearoa New Zealand between 2018 – 2021, including a season at Circa Theatre, Wellington, Auckland Arts Festival, Matariki Festival at Auckland Live and at the Meteor in Hamilton.
 Laura worked alongside Equal Voices Arts’ NZSL Creative Consultant Rachel Turner to produce a sign interpreted version of the piece where the interpreter shares the stage with performer Cian Parker, increasing visual access for Deaf audiences.

-Laura also directed and co-created All I See, with Cian Parker and Mihailo Ladevac, which premiered at Kia Mau Festival at Circa Theatre, Wellington in June 2021.
+Laura also directed and co-created All I See, with Cian Parker and Mihailo Ladevac, which premiered at Kia Mau Festival at Circa Theatre, Wellington in June 2021, and then performed at the Meteor Theatre, Kirikiriroa Hamilton in July 2021.

 Laura has recently been awarded a Marie Skłodowska-Curie Fellowship from the European Commission to further her research into psychophysical performer training and mindfulness.